sefeoglu/inverserelations/README.md

+This project's paper is planned to submit for Web Conf.
+2026

-# Converse (Inverse) Relation Pairs from FewRel 1.0
+## Converse (Inverse) Relation Pairs from FewRel 1.0
 Evaluation of LLMs on converse relations
 Dataset is available on [🤗](https://huggingface.co/datasets/Sefika/FewRel_Converse_Relations) Evaluated Relations are follows: